Saral9847/MDS-606-G3-/README.md

 Project Description

-Research Question: To what extent would generative AI be of impact on student’s engagement and motivation in customized learning environments?
+Research Question: To what extent would generative AI impact student engagement and motivation in customized learning environments?

 Hypothesis:

 Hypothesis 1: Generative AI tools facilitate students' learning by allowing immediate, differentiated feedback that students need to grasp complex concepts and supporting self-directed learning
+Hypothesis 2: Using generative AI as an additional learning aid increases student engagement by promoting learning through more interactive, adaptive, and accessible means.
+Hypothesis 3: Teachers view generative AI as an excellent way to enhance educational support, but they express concern about potentially becoming over-dependent on it, changes in trends of critical thinking skills, and issues of academic honesty.

 Details of Group members